lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 3.**

-1\.Prayer answered *in* the day.
+1\.
+Prayer answered *in* the day.

-2\.Prayer answered by giving strength *for* the day.
+2\.
+Prayer answered by giving strength *for* the day.
 See 2Co 12:8-9.

-— *A.G.B.*
+— *A. G. B.*

 **Verse 3.**

-1\.Answers to prayer should be noted and acknowledged: "Thou answeredst me."
+1\.
+Answers to prayer should be noted and acknowledged: "Thou answeredst me."

-2\.Speedy answers should have special praise: "In the when I cried, thou", etc.
+2\.
+Speedy answers should have special praise: "In the when I cried, thou", etc.

-3\.A strengthened soul is sometimes the best answer to prayer: "Strengthened me with strength."
+3\.
+A strengthened soul is sometimes the best answer to prayer: "Strengthened me with strength."

-— *J.F.*
+— *J. F.*

 **Verse 3.** Remarkable answer to prayer.

-1\.The prayer: feeble, earnest, sorrowful, inarticulate.
+1\.
+The prayer: feeble, earnest, sorrowful, inarticulate.

-2\.The answer: prompt, divine, effectual, certain.
+2\.
+The answer: prompt, divine, effectual, certain.

-3\.The praise deserved by such grace.
+3\.
+The praise deserved by such grace.
 See preceding verses.

 **Verse 3.**

-1\.A special day.
+1\.
+A special day.

-2\.A specific form of prayer: "I cried."
+2\.
+A specific form of prayer: "I cried."

-3\.A special method of response.
+3\.
+A special method of response.

-— *W.W.*
+— *W. W.*

 **Verse 4.**

-1\.A royal audience.
+1\.
+A royal audience.

-2\.A royal orchestra.
+2\.
+A royal orchestra.

 **Verses 4-5.**

-1\.They who hear the words of God will know God.
+1\.
+They who hear the words of God will know God.

-2\.They who know God will praise him, however exalted they may be amongst men: "All the kings, "etc.
+2\.
+They who know God will praise him, however exalted they may be amongst men: "All the kings, "etc.

-3\.They who praise God will walk in his ways.
+3\.
+They who praise God will walk in his ways.

-4\.They who walk in the ways of the Lord will glorify him, and he will be glorified in them.
+4\.
+They who walk in the ways of the Lord will glorify him, and he will be glorified in them.

-— *G.R.*
+— *G. R.*

 **Verse 5.** See "Spurgeon's Sermons", No. 1615: "Singing in the Ways of the Lord."